SchatzM/PracticaJS-8/README.md

-# Plantilla HTML
+# Práctica 11
-Plantilla genérica
+Rick and Morty